I thank the Minister of State, Deputy Feighan, for coming into the House.

 Beyond these initiatives, which seek to address the issue of access to contraception within the wider framework of sexual health, we must not lose sight of the fact that those individuals who hold a medical card already have access to most types of contraception free of charge.
 Almost 125,000 people have availed of contraceptive drugs and special services through the general medical services, GMS, scheme in 2019, while others who hold a GP visit card are also supported by reducing the clinical cost element of contraception.
 At the same time, the Minister for Health is acutely aware that for those who fall slightly short of qualification for the medical card, cost can be a real barrier to accessing the preferred or most appropriate form of contraception.
 Again, this can be a particular issue in respect of LARCs, which have a high upfront cost.

 Although contraception is not solely a woman's issue, the ability to decide whether and when to have children has a direct impact on the physical, psychological and social well-being of women.
 It is in this wider context of women's health that the Government wishes to further expand access to contraception, and I wish to take this opportunity to briefly highlight the work underway on this wider agenda.
 Budget 2021 provided for a dedicated €5 million for a women's health fund to progress a programme of actions arising from the work of the women's health task force, which was established to improve women's health outcomes and experiences of healthcare.
 This funding complements the additional investment delivered across women's health services as part of budget 2021, including the €12 million investment in delivering the national maternity strategy and improving gynaecology and fertility services, and the €10 million investment in screening services, including BreastCheck and CervicalCheck.
-In sum, there should be no doubt about the commitment of the Minister of Health and that of the Government as a whole to promote women's health and that includes providing access to free contraception for all women aged 17 to 25.
+In sum, there should be no doubt about the commitment of the Minister of Health and that of the Government as a whole to promoting women's health and that includes providing access to free contraception for all women aged 17 to 25.
 Nonetheless, it must also be accepted that this is not a straightforward issue, and a sizable body of work needs to be addressed to develop and finalise the policy approach, bring forward the necessary legislative proposals and to finally ensure the implementation of service delivery arrangements.

 Regrettably, as with most areas in my Department, work on this issue has been disrupted significantly by the need to prioritise the response to Covid-19.
 This was unavoidable due to the significant scale of the public health emergency we have faced, but it does not mean the issue of access to contraception has been forgotten.
 Indeed, as I have outlined, the opposite is the case.
 There has been considerable financial investment and a lot of valuable work undertaken to alleviate the barriers to contraception.
 The next step is to address the issue of cost on a wider scale.
 The Minister for Health recently met with the IFPA to discuss this particular issue and to help chart a path forward.
 I spoke to him briefly prior to this debate about this issue, and it is clear that he is looking forward to working with the IFPA and other stakeholders to deliver on the Government's commitment in this regard.
 As a result, the Government will not oppose the motion, and I thank the Senators and the Minister of State present for raising this very important issue and for the opportunity to reaffirm our commitment to the issue.